Skip to content

 • 20ml olive oil

-• 1 garlic clove minced
+• 1 garlic clove, minced

-• 3 spring onion diced
+• 3 spring onions, diced

-• 1 tablespoon deep-fried currants
+• 1 tablespoon dried currants

-• 1 sprig rosemary finely cut
+• 1 sprig rosemary, finely cut

 • Salt and pepper